Yongle Emperor: Youth (1370–1380)

-Prince of Yan in Beiping
+Prince of Yan in Beiping (1380–1398)

-In April 1380, at the age of twenty, Zhu Di moved to Beiping.
-He encountered a strong Mongolian influence, which the government tried to suppress by banning Mongolian customs, clothing, and names.
-The city had recovered from the famine and wars of the 1350s and 1360s and was experiencing growth.
-Along with the hundreds of thousands of soldiers stationed in the region, the city was also home to officials administering the province, as well as artisans and laborers from all over the country.
-The main concern of the local authorities was providing enough food for the population.
-Peasants were relocated to the north, soldiers and convicts were sent to cultivate the land, and merchants were granted licenses to trade salt in exchange for bringing grain to the region.
+In April 1380, at the age of 20, Zhu Di moved to Beiping, where he encountered strong Mongolian cultural influences that the government sought to suppress by banning Mongolian customs, clothing, and names.
+The city had largely recovered from the famines and wars of the 1350s and 1360s and was undergoing renewed growth.
+It housed hundreds of thousands of soldiers, along with provincial officials, artisans, and laborers from across the empire.
+The primary challenge for local authorities was ensuring an adequate food supply.
+To address this, peasants were resettled in the north, soldiers and convicts were assigned to farm the land, and merchants were granted salt-trading licenses in exchange for transporting grain to the region.
 (Note: Salt was then purchased from producers and sold to the population with a large profit.)
-The government also transported food supplies to the city.
+The government also shipped food supplies directly to the city.

-Zhu Di's interest in the military was put into practice when he personally trained his own guard.
-He used his detachments as a means of balancing the power of the provincial commander, who was unable to mobilize troops without authorization from the Emperor and approval from the prince.
-Meanwhile, Zhu Di had the freedom to train and deploy his own guard.
+Zhu Di's interest in military affairs was reflected in his personal training of his guard troops.
+He used these forces to balance the power of the provincial commander, who could not mobilize troops without authorization from the Emperor and approval from the prince.
+Zhu Di was free to deploy his own forces independently.
 In 1381, he had his first experience in the field when he joined his father-in-law Xu Da's campaign against the Mongols, led by Nayur Buqa.

-In the 1380s, Zhu Di served in border defense under the leadership of Xu Da.
-After Xu Da died in 1385, his deputy Fu Youde took over leadership.
+In the 1380s, Zhu Di served in border defense under the leadership of Xu Da, who was succeeded by Fu Youde after Xu's death in 1385.
 In 1387, Zhu Di participated in a successful attack on the Mongols in Liaodong, led by Feng Sheng.
-The following year, a Ming army led by Lan Yu made a foray into eastern Mongolia and defeated the Mongol khan Tögüs Temür, capturing many prisoners and horses, but both generals were accused of mistreating captives and misappropriating booty, which the prince reported to the Emperor.
+The following year, a Ming army led by Lan Yu made a foray into eastern Mongolia and defeated the Mongol khan Tögüs Temür, capturing many prisoners and horses.
+However, both generals were accused of mistreating captives and misappropriating booty, which the prince reported to the Emperor.